kayranfatih/awesome-iot-and-hardware-security/readme.md

 - [Flipper Zero](https://flipperzero.one/) - Flipper Zero is a portable multi-tool for pentesters and geeks in a toy-like body.
 It loves hacking digital stuff, such as radio protocols, access control systems, hardware, and more.
 It's fully open-source and customizable, so you can extend it in whatever way you like
 - [FTDI FT2232H](https://www.ftdichip.com/old2020/Products/ICs/FT2232H.html) - The FT2232H is FTDI’s 5th generation of USB devices.
 The FT2232H is a USB 2.0 Hi-Speed (480Mb/s) to UART/FIFO IC.
 It has the capability of being configured in a variety of industry standard serial or parallel interfaces.
 The FT2232H has two multi-protocol synchronous serial engines (MPSSEs) which allow for communication using JTAG, I2C and SPI on two channels simultaneously.
 - [Hak5 Packet Squirrel](https://shop.hak5.org/products/packet-squirrel-mark-ii) - Ethernet Tap for capturing device traffic
+- [OpenOCD: Open On-Chip Debugger](https://openocd.org/) - OpenOCD, the Open On-Chip Debugger has been created by Dominic Rath as part of a diploma thesis at the University of Applied Sciences, FH-Augsburg
+- [JTAGenum](https://github.com/cyphunk/JTAGenum) - Given an Arduino compatible microcontroller or Raspberry PI (experimental), JTAGenum scans pins for basic JTAG functionality and can be used to enumerate the Instruction Register for undocumented instructions

 ### Logic Analyzer and Oscilloscope
 - [Saleae Logic Analyzer](https://www.saleae.com/) - Effortlessly decode protocols like SPI, I2C, Serial, and many more.
 Leverage community created analyzers or build your own low-level or high-level protocol analyzer